ayciceksamet/ayciceksamet.github.io/about.md

 I am software developer.

-The areas which working on :
+## The areas which working on :
 - Computer Vision
 - Deep Learning
+- Backend and mobile Development

+## My tech stack :

+# Languages:
-- Java and Python
+- Java, Kotlin and Python

+# Framework and Libs:
+- Spring and Django Framework
+- React

+# Application and Data:
+- Oracle Pl/Sql
+- PostgreSql
+-

+Kubernetes and Docker

 ### More Information